VivekVardhanArrabelli/importdependencymap/README.md

 ### Database Requirement
 `DATABASE_URL` must be configured.
 Admin endpoints and API queries fail fast when the database is unreachable to prevent serving stale placeholder data.

+### Seed CSV (optional)
+`data/top100_hs.csv` contains a curated starter list that can be ingested via `/admin/seed` after the database connection is working.
+It is purely a bootstrap aid and is not used automatically.

 ## ETL & Automation
 - `POST /admin/etl/comtrade?from=YYYY-MM&to=YYYY-MM` downloads monthly UN Comtrade data (HS6), upserts products/imports, and recomputes metrics.
+- `server/etl/dgcis.py` is a stub reserved for authenticated DGCI&S ingestion; no data is loaded from it yet.
 - `.github/workflows/ci.yml` installs dependencies, runs `python -m compileall server`, and executes tests.
 - `.github/workflows/nightly_etl.yml` triggers the Comtrade ETL and recompute every night at 03:00 UTC.
 Configure repository secrets `ADMIN_KEY` and `DEPLOY_URL`.